-Mega Millions and the Win For Life online game are multi-state lottery games operated by member lotteries.
-The Mega Millions and Win For Life prizes are shared based on contributions to the prize pools by the member lotteries.
+Mega Millions, Win For Life, and the Decades of Dollars online games are multi-state lottery games operated by member lotteries.
+The Mega Millions, Win For Life, and the Decades of Dollars prizes are shared based on contributions to the prize pools by the member lotteries.
 Grand prize investments for jackpot winners who purchased tickets in Georgia are held by the GLC.

 The Powerball grand prize is a shared prize from contributions to the prize pool by all member lotteries of the Multi-State Lottery Association ("MUSL") and certain Mega Millions states including Georgia which sell Powerball tickets without being a member of MUSL.
 All Powerball grand prizes won by players who purchased tickets in Georgia are funded by investments purchased by MUSL.
 The investments are held by MUSL in trust for the GLC and are paid in 20 annual installments.
-Investments of \$4,697,000 and \$5,789,000 included in the GLC's grand prize investments in the statements of net assets at June 30, 2011 and 2010, respectively, were held by MUSL in trust.
+Investments of \$3,558,000 and \$4,697,000 included in the GLC's grand prize investments in the statements of net assets at June 30, 2012 and 2011, respectively, were held by MUSL in trust.
 The GLC withdrew from MUSL on August 31, 1996.
-During fiscal year 2010, the GLC along with the other participating Mega Millions states entered into an agreement with the Multi-State Lottery Association (MUSL) to authorizing the cross-sell tickets for the Powerball game.
+During fiscal year 2010, the GLC along with the other participating Mega Millions states entered into an agreement with the Multi-State Lottery Association (MUSL) to authorizing the cross-sell of tickets for the Powerball game.
 Ticket sales under the cross-sell agreement began on January 31, 2010, and the first Powerball drawing including participating Mega Millions states was held on February 1, 2010.